 In a play-based program, the curriculum is flexible and follows the children’s interests.
 If a group of kids becomes fascinated with a ladybug they found on the playground, the teacher might introduce books about insects or set up a bug-themed art project.
 Teachers act as facilitators, asking open-ended questions and providing materials to deepen the exploration.
 This child-led approach keeps kids engaged because the learning is directly connected to what they find exciting and relevant.

-How Progress is Measured Differently
+How is Progress Measured Differently?

 In a traditional setting, progress is often measured through more formal means, like quizzes or completed assignments that show a child has mastered a specific skill.
 This can be a straightforward way to track academic development.